objcio/articles/2014-08-02-dependency-injection.md

 ### Extract and Override Call

 This final technique falls outside the forms of DI from Seemann's book.
-Instead, the Extract and Override Call comes from [Working Effectively with Legacy Code][Feathers] by Michael Feathers.
+Instead, the extract and override call comes from [Working Effectively with Legacy Code][Feathers] by Michael Feathers.
 Here's how to apply the technique to our `NSUserDefaults` problem in three steps:

 [Feathers]: http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052